stepiz62/SprHibRAD/README.md

 The sprhibrad-framework/resources directory and the SprHibRad.tld file must be present in the WebContent/WEB-INF directory of the final application.

-See sprhibrad.com for more about the project.
+See sprhibrad.com for more information about the project.

 Thanks for your interest in SprHibRAD !